Univox Hi-Flier: Phase Three

 In 1974, the Hi-Flier was updated with a new finish option (Natural).
-Twin humbuckers in black plastic surround rings replaced the P-90-type pickups.
+Twin humbuckers in black plastic surround rings replaced the single-coil pickups.
 These pickups were already in production for the Ripper (Strat copy) and Gimme (Les Paul style).
 They are extremely high output pickups, with a distinctive open-top cover and three-screw mounting.
 Though these humbuckers strayed significantly from the Mosrite design, their unique tone and high output have made this a sought-after version of the Hi Flier.

 Production of the Hi-Flier reached its peak in the mid 1970s.
 Consequently, Phase Three Hi-Fliers are the most common variety found today.

 In addition, the natural-finish guitars and many later Phase Three guitars (in Black) were fitted with maple fingerboards.

 Phase Four

 In 1977, the Hi-Flier was once again changed.
 The white and black guitars retained their white pickguards, while sunburst and natural guitars were fitted with black pickguards.